-A clear, distinct sales pipeline enables a sales rep to track the deals from the start until the end, which helps you close deals faster.
+A clear, distinct sales pipeline enables you to track your potential customers from start to finish, close deals faster, and generate more revenue.

 - What Is a Sales Pipeline?